YSayaovong/HFBC-Worship-Analytics/README.md

 2. Open the Excel dashboard and refresh the data model\
 3. Review the KPI pages\
 4. Explore song frequency charts, rotation analysis, and insights

-## Repository

-Make sure screenshots are added to showcase dashboard visuals.